clarkmcc/go-hubspot/generated/v3/hubdb/docs/TablesApi.md

 func main() {
-    tableIdOrName := "tableIdOrName_example" // string | The ID or name of the table to clone. hubDbTableCloneRequest := *openapiclient.NewHubDbTableCloneRequest(false) // HubDbTableCloneRequest | JSON object with the properties newName and newLabel.
+    tableIdOrName := "tableIdOrName_example" // string | The ID or name of the table to clone. hubDbTableCloneRequest := *openapiclient.NewHubDbTableCloneRequest(true) // HubDbTableCloneRequest | JSON object with the properties newName and newLabel.
 You can set copyRows to false to clone the table with copying rows and default is true.

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)